wolfgangasdf/reftool5/README.md

 # Reftool 5

-Reftool is a scientific reference manager, similar to [Zotero](https://www.zotero.org) and [Mendeley](https://www.mendeley.com), but it is focused on scientific article management and has more features, in particular for working with thousands of references.
+Reftool is a scientific reference manager, similar to [Zotero](https://www.zotero.org) and [Mendeley](https://www.mendeley.com), but it is focused on scientific article management and has more features, in particular for working with many thousands of articles.

 Some key specs & features (not complete):